0

 The Birth of B-Vitamins

+The B-Complex is a group of eight individual nutrients.
 Researchers first discovered folic acid, a component of vitamin B9, in the first half of the 20th century – sometime between 1931 and 1943.
 During the 1920’s, scientists attributed anemia and folate deficiency to the same condition.

 But researcher Lucy Wills made an observation in 1931 that led scientists to later identify folate deficiency as a major trigger for anemia in pregnant women, not the same disorder.

-A team of scientists dubbed “the folic acid boys” first isolated folic acid in pure crystalline form in 1945 at the Lederle Lab in Pearl River, NY.
+A team of scientists dubbed “the folic acid boys” first isolated folic acid supplements in pure crystalline form in 1945 at the Lederle Lab in Pearl River, NY.

 In the 1950’s and 1960’s, scientists began to discover the biochemical mechanisms of folate, and the United States enacted the folate fortification program by the late 1960’s.<2>